Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Conclusions and implications

 \subsubsection{Implications for future developments in the field}

 Based on the fact that one condition in each tier managed to achieve excellent human-likeness, we expect that, in the medium-term future, gesture-generation systems (at least ones based on motion playback) should be able to advance to more consistently match, or possibly even exceed, motion capture in terms of human-likeness.
 Systems that generate poses directly from deep learning are likely to improve in human-likeness as well, as larger datasets with more accurate motion become available (e.g., \citet{liu2022beat}).
 This would be similar to recent developments in verbal behaviour generation, where neural language models \cite{brown2020language} and speech synthesisers \cite{shen2018natural,li2019neural} trained on large datasets are approaching the text and speech produced by humans in terms of surface quality (but not necessarily appropriateness).
-Gesture generation may be lagging behind due to the relative scarcity of high-quality motion data, compared to text and audio, since accurate motion estimation from monocular in-the-wild video remains a challenging problem.
+Gesture generation may be lagging behind due to the relative scarcity of high-quality 3D motion data, compared to text and audio, since accurate motion estimation from monocular in-the-wild video remains a challenging problem.

-As the evolution runs its course, we believe that research into appropriate rather than human-like motion is poised to become the new frontier in gesture generation.
-There is already evidence that existing deep-learning methods in principle can predict appropriate gestures to generate, even for the hard case of semantically motivated, communicative gestures from speech \cite{kucherenko2022multimodal, kucherenko2021speech2properties2gestures,ao2022rhythmic}.
-We also believe that there is great potential for devising better objective metrics, using challenge materials to validate these, and that the adoption of meaningful metrics may further accelerate progress in the field.
+As the above evolution runs its course, we believe that research into appropriate rather than human-like motion is poised to become the new frontier in gesture generation.
+There is already evidence that existing deep-learning methods in principle can predict what specific properties are appropriate for each individual gesture instance to be generated, even for the hard case of semantically motivated, communicative gestures from speech \cite{kucherenko2022multimodal, kucherenko2021speech2properties2gestures,ao2022rhythmic}.
+We also believe that there is great potential for devising better objective metrics, using challenge materials to validate these, and that the adoption of meaningful and validated objective metrics may further accelerate progress in the field.